krisbaranski/krisbaranski/README.md

 ### Hallo Friends, welcome to my profile!

 My name is Kris.
-I'm using HTML, CSS3, JavaScript/Typescript and i'm currently:
+I'm using JavaScript/Typescript, HTML, CSS3 and i'm currently:
 - learning React, Next.js and Gatsby.js
-- open for job offfers, chellanges, new tasks and projects
+- open for job offfers, challenges, new tasks and projects

 Feel free to look at my works, containing learning process and skills that i achieve.
 Contact me if you find my work useful and appliable